renekreijveld/macOS-Local-Development-Setup/setup.arm.md

 xdebug.idekey = "PHPSTORM"
 ```

-Save and close the file and restart Apache
+Save and close the file and restart Apache:

 ```
 brew services restart httpd